sonofbossman/sonofbossman/README.md

 ### ⚡ Fun Fact

-I can explain ATM monitoring tools to you in plain English… or over jollof rice and suya 😄.
+I can explain ATM systems to you in plain English… or over jollof rice and suya 😄.

 ---